UserZeca/Landing-Pages/LANDING_PAGES/Project One/README.md

     ![emailfield](https://github.com/UserZeca/Landing-Pages/blob/master/LANDING_PAGES/imgs-readme/project-one/emailField.gif)

-    Note that the send button is enabled only when the email@domain.something format is reached.
+    Note that the send button is enabled only when the email@domain.something format is reached, and the message "email inválido" (invalid email) disappears only when the format is correct.

   - ### Phone Mask
     The phone's mask is designed not to accept letters and special characters.
 For this, it uses functions and events, which control the     text field, so that the field is in the format (99) 99999-9999.